csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 create.
 Though the set of intermediate certificates is large, the size is bounded, so it is possible to provide a complete set of certificates.

-EDNOTE: More motivation here from EAP drafts, QUIC, and TLS papers about PQ

 {{?CBOR-CERTS=I-D.ietf-cose-cbor-encoded-cert}} talks about the cert size problem in constrained environments.